DanDucVira/DiceGame/README.md

 # DiceGame
 A very simple Dice game

-User cicks on button and dice randomly displays a different number dice
+User cicks on button and both dice randomly displays a different number.

 ![](DiceGamePNG.PNG)